Masks: Everything you need to know but might be too afraid to ask

 "Realistically, hand hygiene is the biggest part of preventing ocular transmission," he said.

 Mark Downing, an infectious disease physician at St. Joseph's Health Centre, said that the risk of eye contamination in public is "very low."
 He says wearing a mask while physical distancing is "far more useful" than goggles or face shields to protect yourself and others around you.

-He warns that face shields are not a replacement for masks, because face shields "have gaps where droplet particles can enter."
+He warns that face shields are not a replacement for masks, because face shields have gaps where droplet particles can enter and exit.